Crusty, gunky, drippy. What’s in a booger? And why does your nose run? Learn booger facts here.

 Snot is made mostly of water.
 But, water is only one ingredient.
 Snot is also made of tiny particles that are in the air we breathe like germs, dust and pollen.
 When air debris gets trapped in your tiny little nose hairs, it mixes with snot or mucus and from there, can become a booger.

-When you have a cold or flu, your nose makes more mucus to keep germs out of your lungs and the rest of your body.
-This extra mucus runs down your throat or out your nose or some may make a temporary home in your sinuses making you feel all stuffy up there.
+To keep germs out of your lungs and body, your nose makes more mucus.
+This extra mucus runs down your throat or out your nose.
+Some mucus makes itself at home in your sinuses, making you feel all stuffy up there.

-Your nose also runs when you have allergies.
-If you are around something you are allergic to like pet dander or fancy flowers, your nose treats them like germs.
-They kick their mucus producers into overdrive which means it’s time to grab a Boogie Wipe.
+If you’re near something you are allergic to, like pet dander or fancy flowers, your nose treats them like germs.
+Your mucus producers work extra hard, which means it’s time to grab a Boogie WipesⓇ saline nose wipe.

-Cold weather also makes noses run.
-If your nose is cold, it tries to warm up the cold air you breathe before sending it to the lungs.
-Tiny blood vessels inside your nostrils open wider (dilate), helping to warm up that air.
-But that extra blood flow leads to more mucus production.
+When your nose is cold, it tries to warm up the cold air you breathe before sending it to the lungs.
+Tiny blood vessels inside your nostrils open wider, helping to warm up that air—and creating more mucus production.